 The church behind my house actually has a giant, inflatable Star of Bethlehem that floats (I’m not kidding) at a height of several hundred feet directly above the manger in their Nativity scene, so that if you follow the star on foot, you eventually end up encountering actors dressed as Jesus, Mary, and Joseph.
 Seriously.
 With that in mind, I’d say the sky is your limit, but it’s actually incredibly ill-advised to fly a balloon within FAA-defined navigable airspace, so your limit is somewhere around 500 feet above the ground.
 Use it wisely.

 Putting lights inside other objects can make a nice effect.
 Garlands and wreaths will look better with strings of Christmas lights woven in.
 As mentioned above, most inflatable yard decorations contain a lamp to fill them with a bright glow after dark.
-You can also insert lights into translucent plastic decorations like snowmen, and glass decorations will glimmer and refract rays of light if they’re lit from the rear.
+You can also insert lights into translucent plastic decorations like snowmen, and glass decorations will glimmer and refract rays of light when lit from the rear.

 I also happen to absolutely love blue lights in place of ordinary white ones.
 It’s easier on the eyes, and at least to me, it evokes the mysterious, icy dreamworld of The Nutcracker: the Christmas ballet that I used to watch every year.
 They may make more intricate decorations nowadays, but there’s no beating the mystifying nostalgia of remembering my favorite winter traditions.
 You can do the same.
-Just think of something that used to widen your eyes, and find a way to capture that feeling in your home.
+Just think of something that used to widen your eyes, and try to capture that feeling in your home.

 As a young blonde boy who was raised in the mid-90s, the John Hughes family holiday classic Home Alone was a constant presence in my life.
 I have been mistaken for Macaulay Culkin at least five times – legitimately mistaken for him – and I’ve been asked to put my hands on my face and scream in shock more times than that.
 The pattern continues.
 I cannot escape the comparisons.